Legal Help For Tickets, Misdemeanors & More

-If you get a ticket for any sort of moving violation in New York, you can plead guilty and pay online without appearing in court.
+If you get a ticket for any sort of moving violation, you can plead guilty and pay online without appearing in court.
 If you plead not guilty, you may attend a hearing to state your case.

 Since most traffic tickets don’t constitute a criminal offense, you may not think you need a criminal defense lawyer.
 However, if you want to fight your ticket in court, or if you have multiple tickets that are impacting your record, you could benefit from legal representation.
-The Buffalo traffic violation lawyer at James Quinn Auricchio, Esq. can be the help you need.
+James Quinn Auricchio, Esq., can be the help you need.

 - Failure to follow traffic signs or basic driving rules

 - Texting or other electronics usage while driving

 - Driving while intoxicated

 These infractions usually result in points on your license, especially if you do not have any prior offenses.
 If you incur too many points or fail to pay fines resulting from infractions, your license can be suspended.
 A conviction of driving without insurance will also result in license suspension.

 Fight Your Ticket Today